Last Updated on February 25, 2021 by Grow with Bovees

 However, if there’s a specific area of your lawn that is indeed exceptionally healthy, another area that’s flourished with weeds, then you may want to reconsider using weed and feed, as it is meant to be applied to your entire lawn.

-Granular weed and feed aka dry weed and feed looks similar to granular fertilizers, and are basically small size pellets coated with weed-killing herbicides.
+Granular weed and feed looks similar to granular fertilizers, and are basically small size pellets coated with weed-killing herbicides.
 These products can be applied using either drop or push spreaders and are designed to eliminate actively growing weeds.

-Results from both liquid and dry weed and feed can be very effective, but the latter takes a bit longer to stick to the leaf of the weed in order to be absorbed and travel down its root system.
-So, if you don’t mind waiting a bit longer yet want a highly effective fertilizing and weed combo solution, granular weed and feed is a good option.
+Results from both liquid and granular can be very effective, but the latter takes a bit longer to stick to the leaf of the weed in order to be absorbed and travel down its root system.
+So, if you don’t mind waiting a bit longer yet want a highly effective fertilizing and weed combo solution, a granular product is a good option.

 What to Look for in the Best Weed and Feed?

-Both dry and wet weed and feed contain herbicides and fertilizers, which collectively kill weeds while simultaneously providing essential nutrients to your lawn.
-There are a few factors to consider when selecting a weed and feed product that’s right for your lawn.
+Both dry and wet options contain herbicides and fertilizers, which collectively kill weeds while simultaneously providing essential nutrients to your lawn.
+There are a few factors to consider when selecting the product that’s right for your lawn.

 Nitrogen content – grass needs nitrogen to grow lush and green, but extremely high nitrogen content such as over 90 percent could actually burn your lawn.
 Along with nitrogen content, it is a good idea to buy weed and feed that contains small amounts of potassium and phosphorus, which work well to dilute the concentration of nitrogen.